jibbs1703/Predicting-Titanic-Survivors/README.md

 **Logistic Regression Cross Validation Model** : The Logistic Regression Cross Validation Model yielded an accuracy of 81% with the training data.
 The model predicted that 37% of the passengers in the Test Dataset survived the shipwreck while 63% did not survive.
 The Kaggle submission for this model returned a 77.51% accuracy score.

 **Decision Tree Classifier** : The Decision Tree Classifier Model yielded an accuracy of 84% with the training data.
 The model predicted that 35% of the passengers in the Test Dataset survived the shipwreck while 65% did not survive.
 The Kaggle submission for this model returned a 78.95% accuracy score.

+**Random Forest Classifier** : The Random Forest Classifier Tree Model yielded an accuracy of 90% with the training data.
+The model predicted that 35% of the passengers in the Test Dataset survived the shipwreck while 65% did not survive.
+However, the Kaggle submission for this model returned a 77.27% accuracy score.

+## Using Best Model for Simple Web Application Deployment
+Of all four models deployed on the Titanic Shipwreck dataset, the Decision Tree Classifier performed best with some hyperparameter tuning.
+The model identifies Sex, Fare paid for the Trip and the Passenger Cabin Class as the most important determinants of survival, while the Point of Embarkment and Ticket Type were the least important determinants of survival.

+The model was then used to train the dataset in preparation for its deployment as a simple web application.
+The web application was deployed as a single landing page using [Streamlit](https://streamlit.io/).
+Users are able to toggle between several dataset features to predict their survival category, whether they "Survived" or "Did not Make it".

 ## Author(s)
 - [**Abraham Ajibade**](https://www.linkedin.com/in/abraham-ajibade-759772117)